Getting my first period was not a joyous occasion. There was no first period party because I didn’t know I had anything to celebrate.

 - Invite guests.

-Many folks choose to only invite women or non-binary folks to their first period party.
+Many folks choose to only invite women and non-binary folks to their first period parties.

 Think about the people who are positive and uplifting and can give your daughter the support she needs as she matures.